KimPaow/sanity-color-list/README.md

 {number} [contrastcutoff=20] // 0-255.
 When the contrast between the background and the color falls below this level decorate the item with a lighter/darker value for better contrast
-{number} [darken=10] // How much darker than the actual color the decoration color will be {number} [lighten=10] // How much lighter than the actual color the decoration color will be {object} list
+{number} [darken=10] // How much darker than the actual color the decoration color will be {number} [lighten=10] // How much lighter than the actual color the decoration color will be {bool} [tooltip] // Set to true to show a tooltip with the colors title on hover/focus {object} list
 {string} list.title
 {string || object} list.value // can be an object with keys for r, g and b or a valid color string.
 0x formatted hex strings are not supported at the moment.